galaktor/raph.es/content/blog/alcohol.md

 # People ask if I'm a recovering alcoholic.
 I answer no, although answering yes would be easier.
 It seems like being an alcoholic is the only acceptable reason to not drink for good.

-As opposed to the dedicated driver.
-The hero-for-a-night who takes on the burden of seeing how stupid his friends behave when they get intoxicated.
-But only under the condition that someone else drives the next time.

-Society respects the recovering alcoholic, who has ventured so far into boozeland.
+Society respects the *recovering alcoholic*, who has ventured so far into boozeland.
 Like they crossed some bizarre finish line.
 Mission accomplished.
 It's a way of proving one's ability to hold even more alcohol than the other guy.
 An impressive achievement, apparently.
 Just listen to friends and family credit each other for how much they were able to drink at that wedding last weekend.
 For being so hung over.

+A subtle difference compared to the *dedicated driver*: the hero-for-a-night who takes on the burden of seeing how stupid his friends behave when they get intoxicated.
+But only under the condition that someone else drives the next time.

 To clarify my reasoning, I thought I'd write a little list of pros and cons.

-## Why drinking alcohol sucks
+## Drinking alcohol CONS
 	- costs a lot of money
 	- tastes horrible
 	- it's literally toxic